 A step-by-step guide to cut 135° obtuse angle cut using a miter saw.

-If you follow these steps step-by-step, then you will get a 135° obtuse cut.
+If you follow these steps step-by-step, then you will get a 135° obtuse cut. ( Before you start, change the miter saw blade for your desire right size.)

 Step 1: Prepare the miter saw